VB.Net Program with Code Examples

 3. This is a comment.
 To mark it as a comment, we added a single quote (‘) to the beginning of the sentence.
 The VB.Net compiler will not process this part.
 The purpose of comments is to improve the readability of the code.
 Use them to explain the meaning of various statements in your code.
 Anyone reading through your code will find it easy to understand.

-4. A VB.Net module or class can have more than one procedures.
+4. A VB.Net module or class can have more than one procedure.
 It is inside procedures where you should define your executable code.
 This means that the procedure will define the class behavior.
-A procedure can be a Function, Sub, Get, Set, AddHandler, Operator,, RemoveHandler, or RaiseEvent.
+A procedure can be a Function, Sub, Get, Set, AddHandler, Operator, RemoveHandler, or RaiseEvent.
 In this line, we defined the Main sub-procedure.
 This marks the entry point in all VB.Net programs.
 It defines what the module will do when it is executed.

 5. This is where we have specified the behavior of the primary method.
 The WriteLine method belongs to the Console class, and it is defined inside the System namespace.
 Remember this was imported into the code.
 This statement makes the program print the text Hello Guru99 on the console when executed.